Taoshif1/LearningJSON/README.md

 ## 🏁 Getting Started

-Explore the files in this repository to learn about JSON 🚀.
+🚀 Explore the files in this repository to learn about JSON.
 You can:

 * Read the example JSON files to understand the syntax 📖
 * Examine the JSON Schema files to learn how to validate JSON data 🛡️